Adapting Medical Vision Foundation Models for Volumetric Medical Image Segmentation via Active Learning and Selective Semi-supervised Fine-tuning: Experiments

-We implemented different active learning protocols for these target sets since they have different segmentation complexity and imaging modalities.
-In AMOS2022-CT, FLARE 2021, and AMOS2022-MRI datasets, we implemented active domain adaptation to query samples to optimize the segmentation network on target domains iteratively.
-Specifically, the AL procedure in AMOS2022-CT and FLARE 2021 was implemented for five rounds ($\mathcal{R}=5$), and the query budget was $5\%$ at each round ($\mathcal{N}_B=5\%$).
-In AMOS2022-MRI, we queried $5\%$ ($\mathcal{N}_B=5\%$) samples at each round, and implemented AL querying for six rounds ($\mathcal{R}=6$) since target samples and pre-training samples have different imaging modalities.
+We implemented different active learning protocols for different datasets to account for differences in segmentation complexity and imaging modalities.
+For the AMOS2022-CT, FLARE 2021, and AMOS2022-MRI datasets, we implemented an active domain adaptation strategy, in which samples were iteratively queried to fine-tune the segmentation network on the target domain.
+Specifically, the AL procedure in AMOS2022-CT and FLARE 2021 was conducted for five rounds ($\mathcal{R}=5$), with a query budget of $5\%$ per round ($\mathcal{N}_B=5\%$).
+For AMOS2022-MRI, we used six rounds with the same query budget ($\mathcal{N}_B=5\%$) per round, reflecting the greater domain shift between pretraining and target data due to differing imaging modalities.
+Additionally, we reported results for two reference settings: a lower bound ($0\%$), corresponding to source-only training without target-domain fine-tuning, and an upper bound ($100\%$), corresponding to fully supervised training using all target-domain samples.

-Additionally, in Abdomen Atlas and Abdominal MRI datasets, we implemented active few-shot learning to query a few samples to fine-tune the segmentation network on target domains.
+For the Abdomen Atlas and Abdominal MRI datasets, we employed an active few-shot learning strategy, querying a small number of samples for fine-tuning.
 In Abdomen Atlas, we queried $5\%$ ($\mathcal{N}_B=5\%$) and $10\%$ ($\mathcal{N}_B=10\%$) samples, respectively.
-In the Abdominal MRI dataset, we queried $2$ samples ($\mathcal{N}_B=2$) at each round, and implemented for three rounds in active 3-shot learning, active 5-shot learning and active 7-shot learning, respectively.
+In the Abdominal MRI dataset, we queried $2$ samples ($\mathcal{N}_B=2$) per round for three rounds, corresponding active 3-shot learning, active 5-shot learning and active 7-shot learning, respectively.